Monitoring overview

 Add contacts per service:Grafana alerts

-Set up alerts in Grafana for metrics:Configure alert rule
+Set up alerts in Grafana for metrics:Create alert in Grafana

 - Set threshold (e.g., CPU > 80%)